VALLE TIO VINCES PUBLIC CORRALS

 Directions

-From Quemado, go east on US Highway 60 for approximately 9 miles to one mile east of Omega and the brown Valle Tio Vinces sign.
-Turn south on Forest Road 214 towards Mangas and Valle Tio Vinces.
-Go south about 22 miles; the campground is on the west side of the road, marked by a sign.
+From Quemado, travel east on US Highway 60 approximately 9 miles to one mile east of Omega.
+Look for the brown Valle Tio Vinces sign and turn south on Forest Road 214 toward Mangas.
+Continue south about 22 miles; the campground is on the west side of the road.

 Amenities